poweraudio/helm/README.md

+**PowerAudio fork of Helm**

+This fork of Helm has the following changes:

+* Fixed compilation errors with certain GCC versions.
+* Added support for IBM Power in build files.
+* Changed default installation destination to /usr/local.

+---

 ## Helm
 Helm is a free, cross-platform, polyphonic synthesizer that runs on GNU/Linux, Mac, and Windows as a standalone program and as a LV2/VST/AU/AAX plugin.
 Release is in beta so there are outstanding bugs.
 Please send any bugs found to matthewtytel@gmail.com